General criteria for the study of quasi-stationarity: Application to processes in continuous state space and discrete time

-It is well known (see~\cite{birkhoff-57,ChampagnatCoulibaly-PasquierEtAl2016}) that this implies that $Y$ admits a unique quasi-stationary distribution $\nu_{QSD}^Y$ for which the convergence in~\eqref{eq:thm-main-zxzx} is geometric and uniform with respect to the initial distribution $\mu$ on $E$.
-Our aim is to generalize this result to processes obtained from $Y$ with additional killing (or penalization, see Remark~\ref{rem:two-side-pen}).
-Note that Condition~\eqref{eq:two-sided-Y} is known to be satisfied for a lot of models (see e.g.~\cite{BerglundLandon2012} or the references in~\cite{ChampagnatCoulibaly-PasquierEtAl2016}).
+Condition~\eqref{eq:two-sided-Y} is known to be satisfied for various models (see e.g.~\cite{BerglundLandon2012} or the references in~\cite{ChampagnatCoulibaly-PasquierEtAl2016}).
+It is also well known (see~\cite{birkhoff-57,ChampagnatCoulibaly-PasquierEtAl2016}) that this implies that $Y$ admits a unique quasi-stationary distribution $\nu_{QSD}^Y$ for which the convergence in~\eqref{eq:thm-main-zxzx} holds true for the total variation distance with geometric speed uniform with respect to the initial distribution $\mu$ on $E$.
+Our aim is to generalize this result to processes obtained from $Y$ with additional killing (or penalization).

 More precisely, let $p:E\times E\rightarrow(0,1]$ be measurable and consider the Markov process $X$ evolving in $E\cup\{\d\}$ with transition kernel $P(x,\cdot)_{x\in E\cup\{\d\}}$ defined by